seanJosephFitzpatrick/M.E.A.N-Stack/README.md

 ## M.E.A.N-Stack

-This is final year Software Development group project.
+This is 4th year Software Development group project.
 The project is a Galway tourist application created for Galway restaurants, clubs and pubs.

 ## Getting Started